risc0/risc0/website/docs/reference-docs/about-fri.md

 ## Basic Function

-Given a Merkle root, the _FRI protocol_ is a recursive technique for proving that the associated Merkle leaves are associated with a low-degree polynomial.
+Given a Merkle root, the _FRI protocol_ is a recursive technique for proving that the associated Merkle leaves correspond to a low-degree polynomial.

 ## Background